PIANO WORKS • 6

 FANTASIE OP.142 • 2 PIECES OP.169

 Raff’s Piano Works vol.6 takes us across his piano oeuvre, mixing early works and more mature compositions like Fantasy op.142 and Memories of Venice op.187.
-These are works of great emotional density where Raff fused his supreme melodic skill with complex harmonic and contrapuntal structure.
+These are works of emotional density where Raff fused his exquisite melodic skills with complex harmonic and contrapuntal structure.
 For me, Thomas Mann’s Venice it may not be but Guardi’s dramatic and richly colourful Rialto Bridge consistently links and sums up the beauty of Raff’s writings in this volume. – Tra Nguyen

 PIANO WORKS • 5